mondaiarimasen/Website-for-Data-Acquisition/README.txt

-        ->  displays cooling water flow rate, temp of He compressor, and temp and humidity of lab, but values are hard-coded, and are for demo purposes (not exactly real values)
+        ->  displays cooling water flow rate, temp of He compressor, and temp and humidity of lab, but values are hard-coded, and are for demo purposes (not exactly real values) ->  data display of temperature of channels only seems to work in Firefox

 *****************************************************************************
 III.
 Comments